fxi/gandynR/README.md

 ### Prequisites
-* Make a backup of your zones version before using this script.
+* Make a backup of your zone versions before using this script.
 * Be sure you can SSH your own server from itself without password.
 (See Refs below)
 * Enable XML-RPC interface for your domain on [gandi](https://gandi.net) and get an API key.
 * Install R library `XMLRPC`.
 In a `R` console :